 - Submit the application, fingerprints, and payment to the FBI for processing.

-- Receive the certificate of the FBI background check by mail.
+- Receive the original FBI background check document by mail.
+Only original documents are accepted for apostille certification.

 - Receive the apostilled FBI background check, which is now legally recognized in countries that are part of the Hague Apostille Convention.